Skip to content

 }

-For example, a visual chart generated by the source-map-visualization tool for the example code.
+For example, a visualization chart generated by the source-map-visualization tool for a given code sample.

-The left generated column shows the minified content, while the original column displays the original source.
+The left-hand generated column shows the minified content, while the original column shows the original source.

-The visualization tool color-codes each line in the original column and the corresponding code in the generated column.
-The mappings section shows the decoded code mappings.
-For example, entry 65-> 2:2 indicates:
+Visualization tools color-code each line in the original column along with the corresponding code in the generated column.
+The mappings section displays the decoded code mappings.
+For example, the entry 65-> 2:2 indicates:

 This way, developers can quickly determine the relationship between the minified code and the original code, making the debugging process smoother.

-Browser developer tools apply these source maps to help you identify and debug issues faster directly within the browser.
+Browser developer tools will apply these source maps to help you identify and debug issues directly in the browser more quickly.